 Aspirin is not for everyone.
-Low dose (81 mg) aspirin is frequently used to lower the chance of a potentially fatal heart attack and stroke, and can also fight off colon cancer in patients 50 to 60 years of age, according to 2016 recommendations.
+Low dose (81 mg) aspirin may be used to lower the occurrence of a potentially fatal heart attack, and can also fight off colon cancer in patients 50 to 60 years of age, according to the April 2016 USPSTF recommendations.

-But aspirin can cause bleeding, especially dangerous in the stomach, so it's important to take a daily aspirin for your heart ONLY if recommended by your doctor.
-Your doctor can weigh your risks of aspirin use compared to it's benefits; this decision is always made on a patient-by-patient basis, looking at health conditions, other medications, and family health history.
+Aspirin can cause bleeding, and it's especially dangerous in the stomach.
+So it's important to take a daily aspirin for your heart ONLY if recommended by your doctor.
+Your doctor can weigh your risks of aspirin use compared to it's benefits; this decision is always made on a patient-by-patient basis, looking at health conditions, other medications, and family history.

 Antioxidants and Vitamins: Worthwhile or Weak Evidence?